ChampionSamay1644/custom_yolo/docs/en/datasets/index.md

 ---
 comments: true
-description: Explore Ultralytics' diverse datasets for vision tasks like detection, segmentation, classification, and more.
+description: Explore numa_ultralytics' diverse datasets for vision tasks like detection, segmentation, classification, and more.
 Enhance your projects with high-quality annotated data.
-keywords: Ultralytics, datasets, computer vision, object detection, instance segmentation, pose estimation, image classification, multi-object tracking
+keywords: numa_ultralytics, datasets, computer vision, object detection, instance segmentation, pose estimation, image classification, multi-object tracking
 ---

 # Datasets Overview

-Ultralytics provides support for various datasets to facilitate computer vision tasks such as detection, [instance segmentation](https://www.ultralytics.com/glossary/instance-segmentation), pose estimation, classification, and multi-object tracking.
-Below is a list of the main Ultralytics datasets, followed by a summary of each computer vision task and the respective datasets.
+numa_ultralytics provides support for various datasets to facilitate computer vision tasks such as detection, [instance segmentation](https://www.numa_ultralytics.com/glossary/instance-segmentation), pose estimation, classification, and multi-object tracking.
+Below is a list of the main numa_ultralytics datasets, followed by a summary of each computer vision task and the respective datasets.

 <p align="center">
   <br>